 Isn’t Instagram a site focused on vacation photos or photos of well-plated food?
 Not always: Instagram is also a home for savvy business people.
 It’s focused on images, so you’ll need to think in a visual medium if you want to promote your business here.
 You don’t need to post pictures of insurance certificates, though.
 Use Instagram to show your employees receiving an award for the top insurance agency in town or to educate your customers and build a safer, healthier community.

-If you'd like your audience to participate in creating and sharing photos, Instagram is probably a better choice that other visual social media sites.
-For instance, you might develop a "500 ways to bike to work safely" campaign for bike to work week and challenge your audience to add photos of themselves on their bikes.
+If you’d like your audience to participate in creating and sharing photos, Instagram is probably a better choice than other visual social media sites.
+For instance, you might develop a “500 ways to bike to work safely” campaign for bike-to-work week and challenge your audience to add photos of themselves on their bikes.

 Pictures on Pinterest

 Pinterest is another image-based social media site, but it sets a different tone than Instagram.
 Pinterest is focused on curated image boards that focus on a specific theme.
 Its audience is a little older and skews more females than Instagram, which is most popular with men and women in their late teens to early thirties.
 If you have an infographic of someone biking safely that you’d like to link to blog content, Pinterest is a great venue for this information.
 While Instagram is more focused on ephemeral images, you can place visual content on Pinterest and people will refer back to it again and again.

 What is the best social media platform for your business?
 That entirely depends on how much time you have to spend and where your focus lies.
 If you love a stream of written dialogue, Twitter might be a good choice for your agency.
 If you enjoy creating carefully-curated reference images, Pinterest would be an excellent way to share.

 Whatever option you choose, the American Agents Alliance is here to provide education, networking, and IT support for your business.
 Contact us today to learn more about how we can support your insurance agency.